 These financial statements have been prepared on a going concern basis and the accounting policies set out below have been applied consistently to all periods presented.
 The financial statements are presented in Cayman Islands dollars using the historical cost basis of accounting except as modified for the revaluation of financial instruments at fair value.
-(See item (j) below).

-AUDITORS OVERSIGHT AUTHORITY
+Auditors Oversight Authority

 Notes to the Financial Statements

-For the Year Ended 30 June 2014
+For the year ended 30 June 2015

 (Stated in Cayman Islands Dollars)